tom-howard/ros2/docs/course/part5.md

 $ ros2 interface show tuos_interfaces/action/CameraSweep

 #goal
-float32 sweep_angle    # the angular sweep (in degrees) over which to capture images int32 image_count      # the number of images to capture during the sweep
+float32 sweep_angle   # Angular sweep (in degrees) over which to capture images int32 image_count     # Number of images to capture during the sweep
 ---
 #result
-string image_path      # The filesystem location of the captured images
+string[] image_paths  # Full path to each of the captured images
 ---
 #feedback
-int32 current_image    # the number of images taken
+int32 current_image   # Number of images taken
-float32 current_angle  # the current angular position of the robot (in degrees)
+float32 current_angle # Current angular position of the robot (in degrees)
 ```

-As we know from Exercise 1, in order to call this action server, we need to send a **goal**, and (as we know from Exercise 1) there are **two** goal parameters that must be provided:
+As we know from Exercise 1, in order to call this action server we need to send a **goal**, and (in this case) there are **two** goal parameters that must be provided:

 1. `sweep_angle`: a 32-bit floating-point value
 1. `image_count`: a 32-bit integer